WhoDatShark/Login-Simulator-with-Buffer-Overflow/README.md

 ### Step 2
 Enable 2 factor authentication in gmail id which you have entered in "GmailUR.txt".
 ### Step 3
-below 2 factor authentication you can see an option name app passwords click on that.\n
+below 2 factor authentication you can see an option name app passwords click on that.
 i.
-In select app, select mail.\n ii. select device, custom name, enter "SMTP".
+In select app, select mail. ii. select device, custom name, enter "SMTP".

 ### Following are the features of the application